 Why study Design & Technology?

-Young people with STEM (Science Technology Engineering Maths) qualifications are in demand in the job market and have good long term career prospects.
+Young people with STEM (Science Technology Engineering Maths) qualifications are in high demand in the job market and have good long-term career prospects.
 A wide variety of industries rely on people with STEM skills.
 In addition to excellent career opportunities, studying Design and Technology allows students to develop a passion for creating, designing and problem solving.
 It doesn't matter whether your interests lie in the creative designing side, complex manufacture or the culinary skills, all students are provided with the opportunity to aspire and attain at a high level.

 In year 9 students are challenged further being asked to design and make the following products with the associated portfolio of evidence - decorated celebration cake, 3D board game, and storage design.

 Students spend one term in each of the three main focus areas of Food, Graphics and Product Design.
-Systems & Control is not discretely taught but incorporated within the aforementioned focused areas.

 Early Entry Design & Technology